 Sunburn of the eyelids happens easily, particularly if you fall asleep lying in the sun.
 The lids will be swollen, red and sore - but you are likely to have facial sunburn too, which will make the diagnosis obvious.
-Sunglasses help protect the eyelids against sunburn.
+Sunglasses and the use of sun cream help to protect the eyelids against sunburn.

 Fluid retention due to other medical conditions